nbfigueroa/SVMGrad/README.md

-# SVMGrad
+# SVM-Grad
-SVMgrad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first and Second Derivative.
+SVM-Grad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first and Second Derivative.